dnlstronge/Code-Challenge-Tasks/README.md

 2) Grade average calculator - determines grade based on 3 user values
 3) calc that determines weight of user input on user specifed planet
 4) created function that determines amount of a value entered, finds 25% and then rounds up to nearest whole number
+5) function that returns a completed sentence based on 3 word user input